 Applying a well developed epoxy coat will cover and seal the underlying marblite structure to offer a gloss-like solid layer which is impenetrable by algae.
 A well developed epoxy coat also offers exceptional resistance against staining by chemicals.

-Some applicators do not offer a specially developed primer to seal the swimming pool.
-These epoxies will be prone to blistering due to reverse osmoses (water pressure penetrating from the outside of the pool walls).
+Some suppliers do not offer a specially developed primer to seal the swimming pool.
+These epoxies will be prone to easy blistering due to reverse osmoses (water pressure penetrating from the outside of the pool walls).
+Without a penetrating primer the topcoat is depended upon to just stick to the substrate and unification with the top layer substrate cannot be achieved.
+Given the various substrates and varying densities encountered with swimming pool finishes, we have seen 50% or more failures with so-called self-priming Top coats.

 Chalking is also a serious problem.
 This means that if the epoxy coat is not well-developed to offer UV and chlorine resistance, the top layer of the coat is slowly broken down, releasing pigment particles into the water.
-This is normally visible as a milky cloud when scrubbed.
+This is normally visible as a milky cloud when wiped hard by hand or when using the swimming pool.
 This also means that the layer is fast wearing thinner and thinner.

-It is a scientifically proven fact that large percentages of solvents will adversely affect qualities like bonding capability, color stability and penetration resistance to water and chemicals, (just to name a few).
-Many epoxies are "thinned" down with cheaper ingredients to increase profits.
-We also found that some of these epoxies supplied uses a cheap type of general curing agent.
-Considering that 80% of a combined epoxy system's qualities are determined by the quality of the curing agent, makes this a main factor why many pool paint products don't live up to expectations.
+Products with large percentages of solvent content (25%-50%) will adversely affect qualities like bonding capability, color stability, UV-resistance and penetration resistance against water and chemicals, (just to name a few).
+Many epoxies are "thinned" down with cheaper ingredients to increase profits and reduce manufacturing cost.
+We also found that some of these epoxies supplied uses general curing agents normally associated with the floor industry.
+Considering that 80% of a combined epoxy system's qualities are determined by the quality of the curing agent, makes this a main factor and can explain why many pool paint products don't live up to expectations.

 Fiberglass offers a very strong, thick and tough lining and will also not be prone to algae infestation.
 The draw-backs are: